scaleoutsean/eseries-perf-analyzer/README.md

 **Q:** How to modify Collector's Docker image?

 **A:** Any way you want.
-Example: `cp -pr ./collector/collector ./collector/mycollector', then edit your container, build it, change ./collector/docker-compose.yml` and `./collector/config.json` to make sure it's used.
-Finally, run `make run` followed by `docker-compose up $mycollector`.
+Example: `cp -pr ./collector/collector ./collector/mycollector`, edit container config in the new location, build the container with `docker build -t ${NAME} .`, change `./collector/docker-compose.yml` to use the new Docker image, change `./collector/config.json` to make sure a folder is created in Grafana.
+Finally, run `docker-compose up $mycollector`.
+Collector's Makefile could automate this, but currently it is very simple and doesn't have that feature.

 **Q:** This looks complicated...